Para Athletics and Masters

 - Trained Coach Evaluator

-Reba is currently an Apprentice Coach in the Changing the Game Program which promotes females in sport – for more info on the program you can check it out here!
+Reba was an Apprentice Coach in the Changing the Game Program in 2018-2019.
+The CTG program promotes female involvement in coaching – for more info on the program you can check it out here!

-Her vision is to create a track club that suits the needs of all athletes from recreational to competitive and to give back as much as possible to the track and field community.
+She founded the NCTFC in 2017 with a vision of creating a track club that suits the needs of all athletes from recreational to competitive, and to give back as much as possible to the track and field community.
 As a coach, she wishes to help athletes accomplish their goals in sport and in life, while developing healthy habits and lifestyle.

 Lead Coach: Andrew Pagé